wallarm/product-documentation/docs/latest/partner-waf-node/connecting-clients.md

             curl -v -X POST "https://us1.api.wallarm.com/v2/partner/111/partner_client" -H "X-WallarmAPI-UUID: YOUR_UUID" -H "X-WallarmAPI-Secret: YOUR_SECRET_KEY" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"clientid\": 888, \"id\": \"14\"}"
             ```

 2. Copy and save the `id` value you passed in the request.
-This ID will be used in NGINX configuration (`wallarm_instance`) for splitting several clients traffic.
+This ID will be used in NGINX configuration (`wallarm_application`) for splitting several clients traffic.

 If you configure the filtering node for several applications of the client, send the API request for each application passing different `id` value.